aayush-sanghvi/eece5554/GPS-Puck Data Collection/Readme.md

 ![image](https://github.com/aayush-sanghvi/robotics-sensing-and-navigation/assets/168468569/fc3a4b9c-0a3f-4d6c-ab09-692da61136fc)

-For the analysis part, data was then converted into UTM-Easting and UTM-Northing and plotted on a map.
-The plotted data on the map would display the path travelled and latitude longitude of the sensor.
+For the analysis part, data was then converted into UTM-Easting and UTM-Northing and plotted against time and each other.
+UTM-Easting vs UTM-Northing graph would display the path travelled and latitude and the longitude of the sensor.
 ![image](https://github.com/aayush-sanghvi/robotics-sensing-and-navigation/assets/168468569/2a6cba78-5061-44e1-995b-9e9542531702)